top of page

 MARCH 22 - MAY 22, 2022

 The portrait is an artistic genre with ancient origins, essential in painting because of its rich history, and commemorative purpose.
-Visited then revisited, the portrait is symptomatic of the aesthetic thought of an era and evolves during the various pictorial movements.
+Visited then revisited, the portrait genre is symptomatic of the aesthetic thought of an era and evolves during the various pictorial movements.

 During the high peak of artistic creation, the Italian Renaissance.
-Many portraits produced focused on the desire to capture a person’s likeliness so he or she could seem present even in absence.
+Many portraits focused on the desire to capture a person’s likeliness so he or she could seem present even in absence.
 But likeness and evident artistic mediation are not mutually exclusive.
 Stylized portraits like those by Bronzino were also praised for being lifelike.
-Indeed, portraiture without art, without the intercession of style and adherence to ideals of beauty, has been viewed since antiquity as a lesser achievement.
-While Vasari lauded Anguissola for being able to both imitate and invent, Michelangelo’s artistic invention prevailed; and when critics recognized that Michelangelo’s sculptures of the Medici’s were not faithful to their models, the artist reportedly declared that in a century no one would remember that they looked any different.
+Indeed, portraiture without art, without the intercession of style and adherence to beauty ideals, has been viewed since antiquity as a lesser achievement.
+While Vasari lauded Anguissola for being able to both imitate and invent, Michelangelo’s artistic invention prevailed; when critics recognized that Michelangelo’s sculptures of the Medici’s were not faithful to their models, the artist reportedly declared that in a century no one would remember that they looked any different.

 Through the portrait, the artists in this exhibition question our relationship to the body and to the notion of identity in a complex socio-cultural context that redefines the borders of art expression.